yellowdps/mixpanel-swift/README.md

 # Introduction

-This is the official Mixpanel Swift Library
+Welcome to the official Mixpanel Swift Library

 The Mixpanel Swift library for iOS is an open source project, and we'd love to see your contributions!
 We'd also love for you to come and work with us!
 Check out **[Jobs](http://boards.greenhouse.io/mixpanel/jobs/25226#.U_4JXEhORKU)** for details.

 ## Current supported features